Jeri Ryan: Career

-After college, she pursued acting full-time in Los Angeles.
-She made her acting debut in Who's the Boss?, and followed that with guest-starring roles in television series such as Melrose Place, Matlock, and The Sentinel as well as TV movies.
+After college, Ryan pursued acting full-time in Los Angeles.
+She made her acting debut in Who's the Boss?, and followed that with guest-starring roles in television series such as Melrose Place, Matlock, and The Sentinel, as well as TV movies.

-She had a regular role as the extraterrestrial investigator Juliet Stuart on the television series Dark Skies.
-The series was cancelled after one season, but the role had drawn the attention of the science-fiction community.
+She had a regular role as extraterrestrial investigator Juliet Stuart on the television series Dark Skies, which was cancelled after one season.

-In 1997, Ryan was chosen for a role on the science fiction series Star Trek: Voyager as Seven of Nine, a Borg drone who had been freed from the Borg's collective consciousness.
+In 1997, Ryan was chosen for a role on the science-fiction series Star Trek: Voyager as Seven of Nine, a Borg drone who was freed from the Borg's collective consciousness.
 When she joined the cast in season four, ratings increased 60%.

 She appeared in Wes Craven's Dracula 2000.
-After Voyager ended in 2001, Ryan joined the cast of Boston Public in the role of Veronica "Ronnie" Cooke, a frustrated lawyer who becomes a high school teacher.
+After Voyager ended in 2001, Ryan joined the cast of Boston Public as Veronica "Ronnie" Cooke, a frustrated lawyer who becomes a high-school teacher.
 David E. Kelley, the series' producer, wrote the role specifically for her.
 The series ended in 2004.

 Ryan appeared in the romantic-comedy film Down with Love and as Lydia in the independent film Men Cry Bullets.
-Ryan's first film lead was in The Last Man as the last woman left on Earth.
+Her first film lead was in The Last Man as the last woman left on Earth.

-In 2005 she had a role in a TV pilot titled Commuters, a suburban version of Desperate Housewives.
-She had a recurring role as Charlotte Morgan on The O.C. in 2005; and she guest-starred as Courtney Reece on David E. Kelley's Boston Legal in 2006.
+In 2005, she had a role in a TV pilot titled Commuters, a suburban version of Desperate Housewives.
+She had a recurring role as Charlotte Morgan on The O.C. in 2005, and she guest-starred as Courtney Reece on David E. Kelley's Boston Legal in 2006.
 Ryan then co-starred in the legal drama Shark as Los Angeles County District Attorney Jessica Devlin alongside series lead James Woods, but she did not return for episodes aired after the 2007–2008 Writers Guild of America strike; she was credited in all four episodes.
-The series did not air between January 27 and April 29, 2008.
-CBS cancelled the broadcast of the series after its season-two finale, May 20, 2008.
+CBS cancelled the broadcast of the series after its season-two finale.